 Making Horseradish Sauce at Home

-A simple and healthy sauce can be made by removing the skin of a horseradish root, grating the root into fine pieces with a kitchen grater and then mixing the grated horseradish with a little vinegar.
+A simple and healthy sauce can be made by removing the skin of a horseradish root, grating the root into fine pieces with a kitchen grater, and then mixing the grated horseradish with a little vinegar.
 Salt can be added if desired.
 Horseradish sauce is best served right away.
 When it's stored, its color gradually darkens and its flavor fades.

-Horseradish sauce can also be made by placing peeled horseradish pieces in a food processor with about two tablespoons of water.
+The sauce can also be made by placing peeled horseradish pieces in a food processor with about two tablespoons of water.
 Grind the horseradish into fine pieces, then add two tablespoons of vinegar (and a pinch of salt if you wish) and pulse with the food processor.

 If you prefer a creamy horseradish sauce, mix the grated horseradish and vinegar mixture with sour cream or yogurt.
 Drain the excess liquid if necessary before adding the horseradish to the sour cream.
-Some people like to add extra ingredients to the sauce, such as garlic, chives, other herbs and pepper.
+Some people like to add extra ingredients to the sauce, such as garlic, chives, other herbs, and pepper.
 Grated horseradish also goes well with mustard and mayonnaise.

 Keep horseradish sauce refrigerated in a sterilized, tightly sealed jar if you don't use it right away.
-Homemade horseradish sauce containing only the grated root, vinegar and salt should remain in good condition for three to four weeks.
+Homemade horseradish sauce containing only the grated root, vinegar, and salt should remain in good condition for three to four weeks.

-Traditional Uses of Horseradish
+Traditional Uses of the Root